Source-Oriented Medical Record Format: Overview and FAQ

 Problem-oriented charting is composed of four elements: a database, a problem list, an initial plan, and progress notes.
 Specialty providers will document their findings in the “progress notes” section, making it easy to see all provider feedback for those who are weighing in on a particular problem or disease.

-Different patient diagnoses and problems will contain notes from the providers weighing in on that particular diagnosis.
-For example, if the patient’s diagnosis is “femur fracture due to motor vehicle accident,” the surgeon, nursing team, physical therapist, and pain doctor will all document on the same progress note and update findings when necessary.
+Different diagnoses and problems will contain notes from the providers weighing in on that particular diagnosis in the patient medical record.
+Example diagnoses can include things like “femur fracture due to motor vehicle accident.”
+Under this one diagnosis, the surgeon, nursing team, physical therapist, and pain doctor would all document on the same progress note and update findings when necessary.

 What Are the Main Source-Oriented Medical Record Advantages and Disadvantages?

-After learning about the different ways to structure patient data, many healthcare organizations wonder about the pros and cons of source-oriented charting.
+After learning about the different ways to structure patient data, many healthcare organizations wonder about the pros and cons of using an SOMR.
 Nursing leaders often look for ways to streamline the caregiving process — understanding the frustrations their teams face can help them develop meaningful improvement strategies.

-The advantages and disadvantages of utilizing source-oriented patient charting include the following:
+The advantages and disadvantages of utilizing a source-oriented health record format include the following:

 Seeing a patient’s progress according to each care specialty